-DOCCS Re-Opening Plan Fact Sheet - UPDATED
+DOCCS Re-Opening Plan Fact Sheet

-As New York State continues to implement NY FORWARD, the Department's greatest concern, as always, remains the health, safety and well-being of our employees, as well as everyone placed within our care, custody, and supervision, particularly during this ongoing and evolving public health emergency.
-Toward that end, DOCCS has developed and is presently implementing a comprehensive and gradual re-opening plan, that follows the NY FORWARD guidance on a regional basis, while monitoring the NY FORWARD regional Control Center Process.
+As New York State begins to implement NY FORWARD, the Department's greatest concern continues to be the health, safety and well-being of our employees, as well as everyone placed within our care, custody, and supervision, particularly during this ongoing and evolving public health emergency.
+Toward that end, DOCCS has developed a comprehensive and gradual re-opening plan, that will follow the NY FORWARD guidance on a regional basis, while monitoring the NY FORWARD regional Control Center Process.